Click on the links below to preview selected pages from this course.

 - Paracoccidioides brasiliensis

-- Match each of the names of the dimorphic fungi listed with the names of the animals that most commonly may be related to transmission of disease to hu...
+- Match each of the names of the animals with the names of the dimorphic fungi listed that most commonly may be related to transmission of disease to hu...

 - The colonies shown in the upper image were obtained on blood agar from a sputum specimen after 10 days incubation at 30°C. The lower image is a l...

-- The growth of the colonies shown in the upper image was obtained on blood agar from a sputum specimen after eight days of incubation at 30°C. The...
+- The growth of the colonies shown in the upper image was obtained on blood agar from a sputum specimen after incubation at 30°C. The lower image i...

 - The colonies shown in the upper image, obtained from a biopsy of an ulcerating skin lesion of the arm, are growing on agar slants of Sabouraud's dextr...